nhaloorsooraj/nhaloorsooraj.github.io/_pages/about.md

 ---

 <p style="text-align:justify;">Welcome to my academic profile.
-I am <b>Sooraj Nhaloor</b>, a doctoral student specializing in design and simulation of III-Nitride micro-LEDs.<br><br>
+I am <b>Sooraj Nhaloor</b>, a doctoral student specializing in design and simulation of III-Nitride micro-LEDs.<br>
-My research focuses on understanding the lateral carrier transport in Gallium Nitride based micro-LEDs. <br><br>
+My research focuses on understanding the lateral carrier transport in Gallium Nitride based micro-LEDs.
 I conduct computational simulations to explore how carrier transport work on these devices.
 Beyond simulation, my work spans optical characterization, fabrication mask designs and experimental-simulation reconciliation.<br><br>
 Beyond research, I love to communicate science in ways that are not just rigorous, but genuinely beautiful.